 Picture a situation where you're heading for an important meeting and it suddenly starts raining.
 Earlier, this would lead to cancellation of the plan or a treacherous drive through potholes and traffic jams.
 But now, you can obtain real-time data from roadside sensors and take the best route to your destination - detouring from areas with traffic congestion and localized flooding.

 Wondrous benefits can be derived out of this real-time communication between vehicles and traffic infrastructure.
 Let's take an example of a medical emergency.
 Imagine if an ambulance is carrying a critical patient – it can communicate with the traffic signal network to turn all the lights green as it approaches them, and even alert all other connected vehicles in the area to make way for them.
 This will lead to a remarkable reduction in travel time and save so many lives with timely intervention.

 Advancements in driving technology are literally riding in the fast lane!
-In some places, autonomous cars with no pedals and steering wheels are already shuttling passengers around restricted locations like college campuses.
+In some places, automated vehicles with no pedals and steering wheels are already shuttling passengers around restricted locations like college campuses.
 Self-driving truck platoons are being tested to cut down CO emissions and 2 improve efficiency.
 In fact, a self-driven truck recently made a delivery of 50,000 beers on experimental basis.

-Even though the buzz is majorly around self-driving cars, Hitachi is exploring advanced automotive technology at a very comprehensive level.
+Even though the buzz is majorly around self-driving vehicles and cars, Hitachi is exploring advanced autonomous car technology at a very comprehensive level.
 From automatic emergency braking sensors to lane assistance features...from blind-spot sensors to preventive maintenance technology...Hitachi is leveraging the IoT based technology to foster its agenda of Social Innovation and offer a gratifying driving experience to the people of India and the world.